memfault/interrupt/_drafts/unit-testing-basics.md

 ## Minimal Unit Test Example

-Let's come up with a bare bones unit test to instrument our simple module from above, `my_sum.c`.
-The source code for this module is as follows:
+Let's come up with a bare bones unit test to instrument our simple `my_sum` module.

-A unit test generally contains the following pieces:

-- Setup and Teardown functions, which run before and after each test respectively.
-- Individual tests that test logical components or paths of a module.
-- Many _checks_, such as `LONGS_EQUAL` which compares integer values and `STRCMP_EQUAL` which would compare string values.
+> NOTE: Our examples use the CppUTest framework.
+If you want to follow along, check out the [Setting Up CppUTest](#setting-up-cpputest) section first.

+The source code for the `my_sum.c` module is as follows:

 ```c
 #include "my_sum.h"